zappajs/zappajs/docs/test.md

         .expect 'Content-Type', /json/
         .expect 200, done

-Note how the application is started using `zappajs.app`, which creates a Node.js server but does not bind it to a specific port.
+Note how the application is created using `zappajs.app`, which creates a Node.js server but does not bind it to a specific port.

-Run `coffee -c test.coffee` then `mocha test.coffee` to confirm the application works as expected.
+Run `mocha --compilers coffee:coffee-script/register test.coffee` to confirm the application works as expected.

 If you need to make sure the test uses a brand new server each time, move the server creation code inside the tests:

     # test.coffee for mocha
     supertest = require 'supertest'

-    describe 'GET /health', ->
+    new_app = ->
       server = require('zappajs').app ->
         @include './app.coffee'
+      server.app

+    describe 'GET /health', ->

-      express = server.app
+      express = new_app()

       it 'returns a 200 OK', (done) -> supertest(express)